-- Put the lamb or beef, olive oil, grated tomato, onion, garlic, parsley, cilantro, and spices into a pressure cooker or large, heavy-bottomed pot.
+- Put the lamb or beef, olive oil, grated tomato, onion, garlic, parsley, cilantro, and spices into a pressure cooker or large, heavy-bottomed pot such as a Dutch oven.
 Stir to mix well.

 - Place over medium to medium-high heat and cook, uncovered, for 5 to 10 minutes.
 Stir several times to brown the meat on all sides.

 - Add about three cups of water, cover the pressure cooker or pot, and increase the heat to high.
 If using a pressure cooker: When pressure has been achieved, reduce the heat to medium and cook for 35 to 40 minutes, or until the meat is very tender.
 If using a regular pot or Dutch oven: When the liquids are boiling, reduce the heat to medium and simmer for about 1 1/2 hours, or until the meat is very tender.
 Check occasionally to be sure there are still liquids and add a little more water if necessary.

 - When the meat has cooked to your liking, add the chopped cabbage, preserved lemon, and olives.
 If necessary, add enough water to almost cover the vegetable.
 Rapidly simmer the cabbage, partially covered, about 15 to 20 minutes, until the cabbage is tender and the sauce is reduced to a thick broth-like consistency.

 - Taste the sauce for seasoning.
 If you'd like stronger lemon flavor, add 1 or 2 tablespoons of fresh lemon juice.

 - Serve from a communal platter with Moroccan bread for scooping up the meat and vegetables.

 - In the base of tagine, combine the onion, garlic, grated tomato, and meat with the olive oil, spices and herbs.
 Arrange the meat in the middle of the tagine, bone-side down.